axil/axil-autotime/README.md

-# ipython-autotime
+# axil-autotime
-Time everything in IPython.
+An improved version of `ipython-autotime` by Phillip Cloud.
 Ignores function and class definitions.

 ## Installation: